nomine555/dd20/README.md

 First point to start is to read the manual, you can access it con play.digitald20.com and going inside homebrew adventures.
-There you will read how to create with (http://twinery.org/)[Twine] an RPG adventure.
+There you will read how to create with http://twinery.org an RPG adventure.

 You can take a look on the directory structure of the free adventures, and have an idea of how to create them.

 ## Mobile version

-There is also an Android and iOS App, but these are not yet free software.
+There is also an Android and iOS App, but these are not yet open software.

 ## Virtual Table Top

+Look inside the folder dd20-vtt

 As a node project, the first thing you need to do is to download all the requiered libraries.
 You can create your own server in few minutes using a free node.js server like heroku.